litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Notable changes
+### 0.1.10
+- No longer require a backend TLS secret to allow TLS to function at all.

 ### 0.1.9
 - Fix bug in termination so it is faster and cleans up addresses in Ingress classes.
 - Support the ingress class Annotation `kubernetes.io/ingress.class` as well as the ingress class definition.